Watch our fireside chat or read the article below

 Be sure the service you are considering is highly adaptable to ever-evolving pirate attacks.

 As explained, client-composited watermarking will provide the fastest identification of piracy.
-If you’re dealing with live sports and entertainment, pay-per-view, and on-demand content, this factor should play an important part in your decision on the type of watermarking system to deploy.
-Think about it in these terms: Several years ago, a major broadcaster – the original source for 60% of the sports channel piracy in its market – introduced ASiD.
+Especially if you’re dealing with live events and pay-per-view, this factor should play an important part in your decision on the type of watermarking system to deploy.
+Think about it in these terms: several years ago, a major broadcaster – the original source for 60% of the sports channel piracy in its market – introduced ASiD.
 OTT piracy reduced to less than 1% within weeks.
+Then there is also a question of a universal watermarking technique that works equally well for all types of content, be it live, pay-per-view, or on-demand (VOD).

 With today’s technology and the speed of the Internet, OTT players will need to protect content in markets throughout the world.
 Even if you are servicing customers in one country or on one continent, remember that content thieves can and do act without physical borders.